dmonarrez/track-picker/README.md

 ## Technologies Used

-_Written with HTML and CSS utilizing Bootstrap for styling and formatting_ _business logic handled with a combination of JavaScript and the JS library jQuery _
+_Written with HTML and CSS utilizing Bootstrap for styling and formatting._

+_Business logic handled with a combination of JavaScript and the JS library jQuery _

 ### License